 This is the most famous and feared variant.
 It refers to the relative size of objects in your sketch: the further they recede into the distance, the smaller they appear.
 Using helplines, vanishing points, and the horizon line, we can determine the size of objects in our drawings.
 Linear perspective is a concept (the helplines, vanishing points, and the horizon don't really exist), so we need to understand a few rules and practice quite a lot to get the hang of it.
 But once it happens, it's not that hard anymore.

 If you need to work on one-point perspective and two-point perspective, I have two Skillshare classes just for that: Urban Sketching for Beginners: One-Point Perspective and Urban Sketching for Beginners: Two-Point Perspective.
+They are also available in Brave Brushes Studio, my membership for artists and urban sketchers.

-This is something I want to talk about in this article.
+This is something I want to talk about in this post.
 This time it's not a concept but the way our eyes perceive the world -- how much detail we see, how we experience the colors, and the contrast between the light and the dark parts.
 Atmospheric perspective is mainly used in landscape painting.
 I think everyone knows paintings with light mountains in the distance and dark ones in the foreground.
 However, I'm convinced that it is also an excellent technique for urban sketching to emphasize depth and thus make your sketches more captivating and atmospheric.

 In a perfect world, a sketcher needs to master both types of perspective.
 However, not all sketches require linear perspective.
 If you are just starting out, play around with atmospheric perspective first.
 If you paint landscapes or front views of buildings, atmospheric perspective will be enough.